-The EuroHPC JU aims to improve quality of life, advance science, boost industrial competitiveness, and ensure Europe’s technological autonomy.
-It is a legal and funding entity, which enables the pooling of EU and national resources in high performance computing (HPC).
+The European High Performance Computing Joint Undertaking (EuroHPC JU) aims to improve quality of life of European citizens, advance science, boost industrial competitiveness, and ensure Europe’s technological autonomy.
+It is a legal and funding entity, created in 2018 and located in Luxembourg.
+The EuroHPC JU achieved autonomy in September 2020.

 The JU is currently supporting two main activities:

-- Developing a pan-European supercomputing infrastructure: buying and deploying in the EU 3 pre-exascale supercomputers, capable of at least 10¹⁷ — one hundred million billion, calculations per second.
+- Developing a pan-European supercomputing infrastructure: acquiring and deploying in the EU 3 pre-exascale supercomputers, capable of at least 10¹⁷ — one hundred million billion, calculations per second.
 These computers should be among the top 5 in the world.
-It will also buy and develop 5 petascale supercomputers, capable of at least 10¹⁵ — one million billion calculations per second.
+It has acquired five petascale supercomputers, capable of at least 10¹⁵ — one million billion calculations per second, which will become gradually operational in 2021/22.
 These computers should rank in the global top 50.
 These new machines will benefit European private and public users working in academia and industry across Europe.

 The EuroHPC JU beyond 2020